 Trauma Training Tuesday was created by Worcester Addresses Childhood Trauma (Worcester ACTs) to give all who care for themselves and others with experience of trauma, the opportunity to gather together for training, networking, lunch and camaraderie on the 3rd Tuesday of every month.

-To respond to the unfolding crisis, Worcester ACTs added an additional training on the 1st Tuesday during April, May and June.
+To respond to the unfolding crisis, Worcester ACTs has added additional sessions on the 1st Tuesday as well.
 Since March 17th all trainings have been conducted virtually.
 We look forward to the day that we may once again gather in person for the trainings at WAMS.

 Meeting ID: 621 730 583One tap mobile

 +16468769923,,621730583# US (New York)

 In case you missed the previous virtual trainings (click on image to access video):

 September 1: With everything about school being different it is hard emotionally prepare yourself and your children for the semester ahead.
 Fred Kaelin and Megan Sullivan from the SHINE Initiative provided an overview of the mental health indicators children may be displaying in response to the crisis and offered tools to support social and emotional wellbeing.
 Mary Mahoney of Worcester Public Schools, Kristen Mayotte of You, Inc. and Dr. Johanna Sagarin of Children’s Friend also joined the conversation.